-Output from VSP, and conclusion that

-VSP determines can be drawn based on the test results and calculations, are shown in red on the Tests screen.
+Output from VSP, and conclusions that VSP determines can be drawn based on the test results and calculations, are shown in red on the Tests screen.
 The Plots tab shows VSP-generated graphical displays of the data.
+The Analytes tab shows a table of the different Analytes available and allows for addition of new analytes.